apache/maven/maven-caching-extension/src/site/markdown/CACHE-REMOTE.md

 # Overview

-This document describes generic approach to cache setup.
-The process require expertise in Maven equivalent to expertise required to author and Maven your project build, it implies good knowledge of both Maven and the project.
-Due to Maven model limitation the process is manual, but allows you to achieve sufficient control and transparency over caching logic.
+This document describes generic approach to remote cache setup.
+The process implies good knowledge of both Maven and the project.
+Due to Maven model limitation the process is semi-manual, but allows you to achieve sufficient control and transparency over caching logic.

+## Before you start

+Before you start, please keep in mind basic principles:

+* Cache is key based, the key is produced by HashTree-like technique.
+The key is produced by hashing every configured source code file, every dependency and effective pom (including plugin parameters) should match into a single key.
+* There is no built-in normalization of line endings in this implementation, file checksums calculation is raw bytes based.
+The most obvious implication could be illustrated by a simple Git checkout.
+By default, git will check out source code with CRLF line endings on win and LF on Linux.
+Because of that builds over same commit on a Linux agent and local build on Windows workstation will yield different checksums.
+* Parameters of plugins are reconciled in runtime.
+For example to avoid of accidentally reusing builds which never run tests ensure that critical surefire parameters are tracked (`skipTests` and similar) in config.
+The same applies for all over plugins.

 # Step-By-Step

+## Minimize number of moving parts

+* Run build with single threaded builder to make sure logs from different modules do not interfere
+* Use the same branch which no-one else commits to
+* Designate single agent/node for CI builds
+* Preferably use the same OS between CI and local machine

 ## Fork branch for cache setup purposes

+Fork stable code branch for cache setup purposes as you will need source code which doesn't change over time of setup.
-It is recommended to fork branch for cache setup purposes as you might need to do changes to project build as long as you go.
+Also, you likely will need to do code changes as long as you go.

 ## Setup http server to store artifacts

-In order to share build results you need shared storage.
-Basically any http server which supports http PUT/GET/HEAD operations will work.
-In our case it is a Nginx OSS with file system module.
+In order to share build results cache needs a shared storage.
+Basically any http server which supports http PUT/GET/HEAD operations will suffice (Nginx, Apache or similar).
 Add the url to config and change `remote@enabled` to true:

 ```xml